 The dentist came in and immediately found a crack in a filling I had done when I was about 12.
 He said I would need a crown (which sucks and I will get to that later), but then he mentioned dental insurance.

 He left, and then the hygienist showed me pictures of the crack in my tooth so I would know they weren’t ripping me off or anything.
 After that, she cleaned my teeth and told me my teeth and gums were in great shape other than the crack.

 Then she called in someone from the office to work out a payment plan with me for the crown because I didn’t have dental insurance.
-I guess they just assumed that because I’m 20-something and dress like… well… a blogger, that I wouldn’t be able to afford the procedure.
-I can’t really blame them for not seeing my latest income report. 😉
+I guess they just assumed that I wouldn’t be able to afford the procedure because I was a 20-something and dressed like… well… a blogger.
+I can’t really blame them for not seeing my latest income report 😉

 *shrug* I feel like I was doing him a favor, but I digress.

 After that, I got up from the chair and went to pay for the cleaning and schedule my next appointment.
 They asked if I had dental insurance again.
 AGAIN.
 So, the same weirdness followed.
 That totals six different times in one visit, a little excessive guys.
 I had no freaking clue that choosing to see my dentist without insurance was basically going to be a constant interrogation, I would have just shown up with a sign that said, “I’m self-employed, I don’t have dental insurance, stop asking.”